status-im/nimbus-eth2/docs/the_nimbus_book/src/data-dir.md

 ### `secrets` and `validators`

 These two folders contain your validator keys, as well as the passwords needed to unlock them when starting the beacon node.
+By default, the folders are nested directly under the selected data directory, but you can alter the location through the options `--validators-dir` and `--secrets-dir`.

 !!! warning
     Be careful not to copy the `secrets` and `validator` folders, leaving them in two locations!
     Instead, always _move_ them to the new location.
     Using the same validators with two nodes poses a significant slashing risk!

+For each imported validator, the validators directory includes a sub-folder named after the 0x-prefixed hex-encoded public key of the validator.
+The per-validator directory contains either a [local keystore file](https://eips.ethereum.org/EIPS/eip-2335) with the name `keystore.json` or [remote keystore file](./web3signer.md) with the name `remote_keystore.json`.
+It may also contain the following additional configuration files:

+* `suggested_fee_recipient.hex` - a hex-encoded execution layer address that will receive the transaction fees from blocks produced by the particular validator.

+* `suggested_gas_limit.json` - the suggested gas limit of the blocks produced by the particular validator.

+For each imported validator with a local keystore, the secrets directory includes a file named after the 0x-prefixed hex-encoded public key of the validator.
+The contents of the file will be used as the password for unlocking the keystore.
+If a password file for a particular validator is missing, Nimbus obtains the password interactively from the user on start-up.
+If the `--non-interactive` option is specified, Nimbus considers a missing password file to be a fatal error and it will terminate with a non-zero exit code.

 ## Moving the data directory